megane42/starlight-loading/README.md

 # Starlight Loading

+> Anytime, Anywhere with Cinderella.

 ![demo](doc/demo.gif)

+* Starlight Loading is a set of Firefox Addon and Javascript Component.
+* If you are a Firefox user:
+    * You can see a starry loading screen whenever you open a website.
+* If you are a web master:
+    * You can introduce a starry loading screen into your website.

 ## For Firefox User

-You can see a starry loading screen whenever you open a website.

 ### Install